johannes-jansson/coffee-proclaimer/README.md

 - [ ] Make messages more dynamic using random, time and date.
 - [ ] Handle odd state transitions (turning on the heat pad again, cancelling during boiling, etc).
+- [ ] Keep track of number of cups per day/week, and generate reports to Slack.

 ## Creds